-7 Previously known as MYTAC species.
+&lt;sup>7 Previously known as MYTAC species.
 AFMA has adopted the nomenclature "multi-year RBC" to limit confusion as the deduction of state catches and discards often produced different TACs during a MYTAC period.
 AFMA will update this nomenclature in historical documents as they are reviewed or replaced.

-• Discards, State and recreational catch and research catch allowances (RCAs) -When other sources of mortality arising from discarded catch, catch taken by States, recreational or an RCA are included in an assessment, they are subtracted from the RBC to produce a Commonwealth TAC.
+- Discount factors the SESSF Harvest Strategy provides for application of a 15 per cent discount factor to RBCs derived from Tier 4 assessments, however exceptions may be considered where demonstrable alternative equivalent precautionary measures are in place.
+Detail relevant to the application of the discount factor is included in each of the individual species summaries below. - Discards, State and recreational catch and research catch allowances (RCAs) When other sources of mortality arising from discarded catch, catch taken by States, recreational or an RCA are included in an assessment, they are subtracted from the RBC to produce a Commonwealth TAC.